zeugmaster/bitchat/WHITEPAPER.md

 - **Disaster Coordination**: Bridge local emergency mesh networks to coordinate broader relief efforts
 - **Event Overflow**: Extend large gatherings beyond Bluetooth range while maintaining local clusters
-- **Checkpoint Sync**: Periodically sync specific rooms when internet is briefly available
+- **Checkpoint Sync**: Periodically sync specific channels when internet is briefly available
 - **Cross-Community Bridges**: Connect related but geographically separated communities

 This extension would be implemented as an optional module, ensuring the core bitchat system remains fully functional without any network dependencies.
 Users in pure offline environments would see no change, while those with selective connectivity could benefit from enhanced reach when desired.